 How is a herniated disc diagnosed?

 Your doctor will ask you questions about your symptoms and give you an exam.
 He or she will check you for numbness, weakness, reflexes changes, and pain.
-They will probably order X-rays or other pictures to see whether you have a herniated disc.
+They will probably order X-rays or other pictures to see if you have a herniated disc.
 These could include a CT scan or an MRI.
-These will take pictures of your spine and show if you have a bulging disc.
 There are also nerve tests your doctor can order.
 These can determine what nerves are involved, if there is nerve damage, and how well your nerves are conducting feelings.

 Can a herniated disc be prevented or avoided?

 There’s not much you can do to prevent a herniated disc.
 It is often caused by natural aging and deterioration.
 To keep your discs and back in good working order, follow a healthy lifestyle:

 - Maintain a healthy weight